 - Pour over a pound cake to infuse extra flavor and moisture.

-- Cut the jalapeno in half lengthwise.
+- Cut the jalapeño in half lengthwise.
 Remove the seeds and the membrane.
-If you like it spicy, you can leave the seeds in.
-Add the jalapeno to the saucepan.
+If you like spice, you can leave the seeds in.
+Add the jalapeño to the saucepan.
 Cut the lime in half.
 Squeeze the juice into the mixture and toss in the lime halves.

 - When the sugar is fully dissolved, remove the pan from the heat and allow the flavors to infuse the syrup.
 When cool, strain the syrup into a mason jar.

 - You only need a few tablespoons of syrup for this salad.
-Store the remainder in the refrigerator to use in other recipes (as discussed above).
+Store the remainder in the refrigerator for other recipes (as discussed above).

 How to prepare the salad

-- Use a melon ball scoop or small cookie scoop to create balls of watermelon.
-Alternatively, you can cut the melon into cubes or wedges - whatever you wish.
+- To create watermelon balls, use a melon ball scoop or a small cookie scoop.
+Alternatively, you can cut the melon into cubes or wedges.

 - Cut the feta into cubes - about ½ inch or so.

-- Combine the melon and feta in a serving bowl.
-Drizzle with a few tablespoons of jalapeno lime syrup.
-Garnish with lime zest.
+- Combine the melon, blueberries, and feta in a serving bowl.
+Drizzle with a few tablespoons of jalapeño lime syrup.
 Serve and enjoy!

 This salad is wonderful all summer long.
-Enjoy it as a refreshing snack by the pool or add the salad to a brunch buffet.
-Serve this salad as a side dish with grilled chicken or with sandwiches like BBQ Bacon Chicken Sandwich or Triple Decker Turkey Club Sandwich.
+Enjoy it as a refreshing snack by the pool, or add it to a brunch buffet.
+Serve it as a side dish with grilled chicken with ranch seasoning or with sandwiches like BBQ Bacon Chicken Sandwich or Triple Decker Turkey Club Sandwich.

 There are lots of ways to customize this salad.
 Swap in goat cheese or blue cheese for the feta.
 Add sliced red onion or cucumbers.
 Fresh mint adds a pop of color and freshness.
 Toss in some arugula or nuts, such as walnuts, pistachios, or pecans.